 A fourth generation California farmer, Tom earned a business degree from Stanford and spent the first part of his career as a management consultant at the San Francisco office of the prestigious global management firm McKinsey & Company.
 One project during this time was evaluating a small winery in the Russian River Valley called Rodney Strong Vineyards and, in a chance meeting, he was introduced to founder Rod Strong and winemaker Rick Sayre.
 Already developing an interest in wine, this encounter planted a seed that would grow into a lifelong passion.

-Director of Winegrowing
+Director of Winemaking

 Raised in Sacramento, Greg Morthole attended the University of Wyoming, where he earned a B.S. in Natural Sciences.
 He entered the wine industry as a Laboratory Analyst at Vinquiry in Windsor, California, then moved to Chalk Hill Winery in 2003 to become an Enologist.
 Greg joined the Rodney Strong Vineyards team in 2005, when he accepted a position as Lab Director.
 His innate acumen for winemaking became immediately clear to his peers, and he quickly ascended to an appointment as Associate Winemaker in late 2007.
-In the spring of 2010, he was promoted to Winemaker, overseeing all aspects of operations and winemaking in our “Winery Within the Winery.”
+In the spring of 2010, he was promoted to Winemaker, overseeing all aspects of operations and winemaking in our Artisan, “Winery Within the Winery.”

 With a quiet demeanor and a determined attitude, Greg’s energetic style illustrates how enjoyable he finds winemaking to be.
 “Making the Reserve and Single-Vineyard wines here is an honor,” he says.

-Like many on our team, Ryan Decker’s family history in farming extends back generations.
+Like many on our team, Ryan’s family history in farming extends back generations.
 His great-great grandfather came to California during the Gold Rush, then settled in Alexander Valley in 1858 as a rancher and farmer.
 Five generations later, the passion for working the land is alive and well in the Decker family.
 Raised in Healdsburg, Ryan began work for Rodney Strong in 2002 as part of the hospitality crew.
-He honed his palate and returned to Fresno State to earn a B.S. in Viticulture in 2006.
+He honed his palate and returned to CSU Fresno to earn a B.S. in Viticulture in 2006.